Important Law Protects Consumers in Personal Injury Cases

 Why is the HITECH Act useful in personal injury cases?

 Medical records form the basis of damages in virtually every personal injury case.
 Therefore, it is essential for personal injury attorneys to have access to their clients’ medical records.
 In this past, the process of obtaining medical records was quite expensive, sometimes costing hundreds or even thousands of dollars.
-That is fortunately no longer the case.
+Fortunately that is no longer the case.

 Does the HITECH Act save money?